kyverno/website/content/en/docs/Kyverno CLI/_index.md

 kyverno apply /path/to/add_dev_pod.yaml --resource /path/to/dev_prod_pod.yaml -f /path/to/value.yaml
 ```

-The pod `test-global-dev` passes the validation, and `test-global-prod` fails.
+The Pod `test-global-dev` passes the validation, and `test-global-prod` fails.

 Apply a policy with the Namespace selector:

 Use `--values-file` or `-f` for passing a file containing Namespace details.
-Check [here](https://kyverno.io/docs/writing-policies/match-exclude/#match-deployments-in-namespaces-using-labels) to know more about Namespace selector.
+Check [here](/docs/writing-policies/match-exclude/#match-deployments-in-namespaces-using-labels) to know more about Namespace selectors.

 ```sh
 kyverno apply /path/to/policy1.yaml /path/to/policy2.yaml --resource /path/to/resource1.yaml --resource /path/to/resource2.yaml -f /path/to/value.yaml